Kirk Dunn

 2. Be genuine: don’t read from a script.

 It’s tempting to have some rehearsed empathetic statements ready to go if they’re needed, but unfortunately, they run the risk of sounding disingenuous.
-The phrase, “I apologize for the inconvenience,” for example, has been used by customer service reps so often it has been robbed of virtually all meaning.
+The phrase, “I apologize for the inconvenience,” for example, has been used by customer service reps so often that it has been robbed of virtually all meaning.

 It’s best to have your call center agent respond as specifically as possible by reflecting back the words the customer uses.
 Something like “Yes.
 I hear you: you’ve called four times, and now you’re pretty upset.”